Markus-Sm/web-tools/README.md

 - Passionate about education, web development, creating, designing and     programming websites and internet applications.
 Always in a state of continuous learning.

 - I specialize in front-end technologies:
-HTML5
+HTML5,
-CSS/CSS3/SCSS
+CSS/CSS3/SCSS,
-JavaScript
+JavaScript,
-Responsive Design
+Responsive Design,
-Bootstrap 5
+Bootstrap 5,
-Git + Github
+Git + Github,
-NPM
+NPM,
-SEO
+SEO,
-Soon Angular
+Soon Angular,
 and more.

 - Where do I work?